 and courses approved by the publication deadline; however we may receive notification of additional program

 approvals after the launch.
 The final edition and full PDF version will include these updates and will be available

 in August prior to the beginning of the fall semester.

-The first time a student registers as a nondegree-seeking student, he or she must meet the following conditions of eligibility as appropriate to his or her status:
+The first time a student registers as a nondegree-seeking student, he or she must meet one or more of the following conditions of eligibility as appropriate to his or her status:

 - Be a non-U.S. citizen who has been cleared through the Global Education Office

 Students are responsible for knowing the terms of eligibility and for stating that they are eligible for nondegree-seeking student status.